pyccel/pyccel/tutorial/templates.md

 		pass
 	pass
 ```
-In this example the arguments of **f2** can either be boolean or complex, Sie can not be integer or float:
+In this example the arguments of **f2** can either be boolean or complex, they can not be integer or float:
 ```python
 #$ header template T(int|real)
 def f1():